abeige/abeige/README.md

 ## About Me

 In my free time I tinker with hobby electronics and participate as a percussionist in the Lakeside Pride music ensembles.
-I am also co-captain of the UIC Robotics drone team (Team Air).
+I am also co-captain of the UIC Robotics drone team (EDT Team Air).
 This year we are attempting to build an autonomous drone to participate in the [SUAS Competition](https://suas-competition.org) in Maryland for the first time - check out our GitHub repository [here](https://github.com/chicagoedt/team-air-suas-2023)!

 #### Skills: